 We have an extensive global portfolio of patents to protect our product candidates and technologies.
-As of the Latest Practicable Date, our patent portfolio consists of one issued U.S. patent, and fifteen patent applications, including twelve PCT patent applications, one PRC patent application, and two U.S. patent applications.
+As of the Latest Practicable Date, our patent portfolio consists of one issued U.S. patent, and 24 patent applications, including 20 PCT patent applications in seven families, three U.S. patent applications and one China patent application.
 Our patents and patent applications primarily include compositions, methods and uses related to TNFSF and certain vaccines against enveloped RNA viruses, including SCB-2019 (CpG 1018/Alum), and the manufacturing methods for SCB-808.
-As of the Latest Practicable Date, we in-licensed the exclusive worldwide rights for our proprietary Trimer-Tag® technology platform under twelve issued patents, including three issued U.S. patents and nine issued patents in other jurisdictions, namely PRC, Japan and certain European countries.
-Our in-licensed patents and patent applications primarily relate to methods and compositions for producing secreted trimeric fusion proteins employing the Trimer-Tag® technology.
+As of the Latest Practicable Date, we in-licensed the exclusive worldwide rights for the Trimer-Tag[TM] technology platform including twelve issued patents, comprising of three issued U.S. patents and nine issued patents in other jurisdictions, namely PRC, Japan and certain European countries.
+While there are different methods for trimerization on the market, Trimer-TagTM is the only trimerization technology platform that produce recombinant, covalently-linked, trimeric fusion proteins (trimer-tagged proteins) exploiting a human-derived trimerization tag which is not substitutable.
+For details, see "Risk Factors - Risks Relating to Our Intellectual Property Rights - Our rights to develop and commercialize our Trimer-TagTM pipeline products are subject, in part, to the terms and conditions of licenses granted to us by our licensor GenHunter."
+Our in-licensed patents and patent applications primarily relate to methods and compositions for producing secreted trimeric fusion proteins employing the Trimer-TagTM technology.
 See "Business - Intellectual Property" for details.